What's A PSG with MSLT?

-A polysomnogram (PSG) is a sleep study that helps determine whether or not you have a sleep disorder.
-While you sleep, sleep patterns and behaviors such as brain waves, heart rate and breathing, eye and leg movements, and the oxygen level in your blood are recorded.
-A PSG can be done at night or during the day and a trained sleep technologist supervises the sleep study.
+The PSG is a sleep study that helps determine whether or not you have a sleep disorder such as sleep apnea, narcolepsy, or unusual behaviors during sleep.
+The study records your sleep patterns, such as brain waves, heart rate and breathing, eye and leg movements, and the oxygen level in your blood.
+A PSG can be done at night or during the day.

 The multiple sleep latency test (MSLT) determines excessive daytime sleepiness by measuring how quickly you fall asleep in a quiet situations during the day, and how quickly and how often you enter REM sleep.
 The MSLT is sometimes referred to as the daytime nap study and is used to diagnose narcolepsy or idiopathic hypersomnia.
-It is always a follow-up test to the overnight PSG which is used to rule out other sleep disorders such as sleep apnea, restless leg syndrome and parasomnias.
+It’s always a follow-up test to the overnight PSG.

 First, the technologist will use stickers to affix leads on your legs and chest.
 You will also have two belts placed around your chest and abdomen that monitor your body’s efforts to breathe.

 Next, your head will be marked and measured with a paper ruler and a grease pencil.
 This is done because each electrode on your head needs to be in a precise location.
 Once this is complete, a skin prep jelly will be applied to clean the scalp for the electrodes.

 Electrodes are then placed on the surface of your scalp with a small amount of paste.
 The prep, paste, and tape are hypoallergenic.